Foreign Tax Credit - Special Issues

 If you do not report this information, you may have to pay a penalty of $1,000.

 Tip!
-You do not have to file Form 8833 if you are claiming the additional foreign tax credit as discussed above.
+You do not have to file Form 8833 if you are claiming the additional foreign tax credit for tax periods beginning before August 11, 2010.

 Alternative Minimum Tax

 In addition to your regular income tax, you may be liable for the alternative minimum tax.
-A foreign tax credit may be allowed in figuring this tax.
-However, there are restrictions on how much foreign tax credit can be applied to the alternative minimum tax.
+You may be able to figure a foreign tax credit for this tax.
+However, there are restrictions on how much foreign tax credit taxpayers can apply to the alternative minimum tax.
 Refer to Form 6251, Alternative Minimum Tax-Individuals, and its instructions for a discussion of the alternative minimum tax foreign tax credit.

 Note: This page contains one or more references to the Internal Revenue Code (IRC), Treasury Regulations, court cases, or other official tax guidance.
 References to these legal authorities are included for the convenience of those who would like to read the technical reference material.
 To access the applicable IRC sections, Treasury Regulations, or other official tax guidance, visit the Tax Code, Regulations, and Official Guidance page.
 To access any Tax Court case opinions issued after September 24, 1995, visit the Opinions Search page of the United States Tax Court.